 Sealing the Painted Table

-To seal this painted sofa table with a bit of elegance I apply a Pearl Protective Glaze using my yellow detail sponge.
+To seal this painted sofa table with a bit of elegance I apply a pearl protective finish using my yellow detail sponge.
 You can see the subtle metallic pearl in the glaze on the plate.
-There is also a small amount of bronze opulence added in just for fun.
+There is also a small amount of bronze added in just for fun.

 Here is a full tutorial with VIDEO showing how I seal my painted furniture projects: Sealing Painted Furniture

 Stunning Painted Sofa Table

 Though, not the original plan, this painted table came out gorgeously stunning with its elegant decoupaged drawers and metallic pearl glaze.

 Looking for a gorgeous sofa table but prefer not to DIY?
 Click here for best selling sofa tables available online: Sofa tables for sale.